ubccr/coldfront/docs/pages/deploy.md

 ## Configure ColdFront

-Choose a database backend.
-ColdFront supports MariaDB/MySQL, PostgreSQL, or SQLite.
-Install your preferred database and set the connection details using the `DB_URL` variable below.

-!!! note "Note: Install python database drivers"
-    Be sure to install the database drivers associated with your db.
-For example:
-    ```
-    $ source /srv/coldfront/venv/bin/activate
-    $ pip install mysqlclient
-    $ pip install psycopg2
-    ```

-Create a config file for ColdFront and set at least the following variables.
+Create a config file for ColdFront.
 For a complete list of settings [see here](config.md).

-Create the file `/srv/coldfront/coldfront.env`:
+Create the file `/srv/coldfront/coldfront.env` and set at least the following
+variables:

 ```bash